RubieLabs/Assets/README.md

 # Assets
 Assets used for RubieLabs' repositories.
 This repository mainly contains icons but may also include useful code snippets at later dates.
+The icons are free to use, but they cannot be claimed as your own.
+Proper credit to RubieLabs is appreciated when using them.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)